How to Get a Second Year Australia Working Holiday Visa

 - Have an intention to comply with the conditions of a second year Working Holiday maker visa, if granted;

 - Have a good immigration record (including compliance with your first year Working Holiday maker visa conditions.
 Mandatory conditions applicable to a first year Work and Holiday maker visa are not to have been employed for more than 6 months with any one employer, unless you have received prior approval from the Department, and not to engage in training or study for more than 4 months); and

 - Meet health and character criteria.

-There are lots of different jobs you can do in to qualify for a second working holiday visa including agriculture, forestry, fishing and pearling, mining and construction.
+There are lots of different jobs in Australia you can do in to qualify for a second working holiday visa including agriculture, forestry, fishing and pearling, mining and construction.
 You can find more information on the Australian government website which provides a full list of all the jobs are eligible to renew your working holiday visa.